mithula861-lgtm/Mithula-V.G-/README.md

   <section id="about">
     <h2>About Me</h2>
     <p>Hi!
-I’m <b>Mithula V G</b>, a passionate Civil Engineering student from Government College of Engineering, Salem.
+I’m <b>Brindha devi T</b>, a passionate Civil Engineering student from Government College of Engineering, Salem.
 I’m interested in Structural Design, Surveying, and Construction Management.
 My goal is to become a professional Structural Engineer.</p>
   </section>

   <section id="projects">